ghalipm-vanier-college/Database_Fall_2025/Lecture Notes/Module 2 - Data Models.md

 - **Many-to-many (M:N):** Students register for many classes; classes have many students.
 - **One-to-one (1:1):** One person, one passport.

+---

+### Section Summary
+Entities, attributes, relationships, and constraints are the foundational components that structure data and govern how it is stored, linked, and validated.

+### Real-world Case Study
+**Case Study:**
+A university enrollment system treats "Student," "Course," and "Enrollment" as entities.
+Relationships (students enrolling in courses) and constraints (students cannot enroll in courses with time conflicts) maintain both structure and integrity.

+---

 **Prompt:**
 List entities and their relationships for a college registration system.